rscheffers82/asml-assessment/README.md

 ## Goal of the application

-This applications is an overview of several Lithography system services, their service actions and how many engineers are at any given time active.
+This applications is an overview of several Lithography system services, their service actions, and how many engineers are at any given time active.
 Service actions can be moved to a different time slot, extended or shortened, and the count of engineers can be updated.
 It offers the user a means to adjust service actions and quickly gain an insight into how many engineers are working at any given moment.

 ## Known issues or next features

-- When a service action is updated by dragging it, extending or shortening it, or by editing the number of engineers, the total engineer count per time slot lags behind.
-The total is updated when a service action is shortly dragged but it is not necessary moved.
+- Lock scroll window of the planner to 7 days.
 - Extend upon the basic test suite.

 ## Available Scripts